 At some point, those drinks really cease to be “coffee” of any sort.
 We have chosen to focus on coffee — great coffee — rather than just…well, sugar and artificial flavorings and whipped cream.
 We use such high quality coffee and such high quality milk that we really want you to experience those.
 Trust us.

 Do you have lots of coffee “flavors”?

-We blend three different types of chocolate in-house, to create a unique and natural mocha.
+We blend three different types of chocolate to create a unique and natural mocha.
 We use pure vanilla paste which is made only from macerated vanilla beans — no HFCS or other sweeteners are added.
 Our honey comes to us directly from Ames Farm — single source, local and top quality.
-And we’ve just added our housemade caramel sauce!
+And we use our housemade caramel sauce!